leeandher/Learning-Vue/Vallery/README.md

 Just navigate to `sampleset.json` and change all the informaation for it.
 The animations, images and components should update completely based on this, howwever make sure any fonts/assets youd like to change are supplied to the `.html` file.

+The idea is that these `.html` files are a real pain to deploy with Netlify.
+Instead, I'll host all the SPAs on my **GitHub Pages** domain name.
+That way they can just be accessible with the correct URL even if it isn't nearly as pretty.

+Then I will supply those links and resources as a dataset to the Vue Gallery (hence Vallery) which will create a showcase with an interactable iFrame so I can essentially deploy all similar projects to one context.

+On the actual Netlify site (`leander.xyz`), I'll have domains for `fcc`, `js30`, `learn-vue`, etc. These will be identical projects with different datasets passed to them hich will render this gallery page with resources overa at `leeandher.github.io`.

 _This one is to all the real ones out there 🙏🙏😎😎_